 South African Library for the Blind (SALB)

 The SALB is a statutory organisation located in Grahamstown in the Eastern Cape.
-Its purpose is to provide, free of charge, a national library information service to blind and print-handicapped readers in South Africa.
+Its purpose is to provide, free of charge as far as is reasonably possible, a national LIS to serve blind and print-handicapped readers in South Africa.

 Blind SA, located in Johannesburg, provides services for blind and partially sighted individuals to uplift and empower them by publishing books, magazines and other documents in Braille.

 It equips blind people with the skills they need to fully and independently participate in society.This includes support in living without assistance, getting about, using technology, reading, working and socialising.